Okuti: Our full report

 - Food quality

-- On our most recent visit to Okuti, in September 2016, we had only breakfast and dinner, but the food was quite good.
-With advance notice, they can cater for vegetarians and other dietary requirements.
+- On our most recent visit to Okuti, in December 2023, we enjoyed some excellent food here.
+With sufficient notice, Okuti can cater for vegetarians and other dietary requirements.
 They can also prepare special meals for children, on request.

 Before heading out on the morning activities, a light breakfast of cereal, yoghurt, pancakes and fresh fruit is served.
 There is also the option of a cooked breakfast.